jellyM0on/classroom-booking-sys/README.md

    - Server-side logic prevents overlapping active bookings for the same room and time slot.

 7. **Notifications**
-   - Email alerts for account setup, password reset, and booking status updates.
+   - Email alerts for account setup and password reset

 ## Business Rules